In setback for Trump, US judges reject travel ban

 Shortly after the court issued its 29-page ruling, Trump tweeted: "SEE YOU IN COURT, THE SECURITY OF OUR NATION IS AT STAKE!"
 He told reporters his administration ultimately would win the case and dismissed the ruling as "political."

-The 9th Circuit ruling, upholding last Friday's decision by U.S. District Judge James Robart, does not resolve the lawsuit.
+The 9th Circuit ruling, upholding last Friday's decision by U.S. District Judge James Robart to suspend the order, does not resolve the lawsuit.
 It relates only to whether to lift an emergency halt to Trump's order put in place by a lower court.

-The judges said more briefing would be needed to decide the actual fate of Trump's order.

-The Justice Department, which spoke for the administration at oral argument on Tuesday, said it was reviewing the decision and considering its options.
+Trump, a Republican who took office on Jan.
+20, faces long odds in getting the ban restored while litigation over his executive order proceeds.
+To ultimately win, the Justice Department will have to present evidence that people from those countries represent a domestic threat, legal experts said.

+In its ruling on Thursday, the 9th Circuit said the government had so far failed to show that any person from the seven countries had perpetrated a terrorist attack in the United States.

-The states of Washington and Minnesota challenged Trump's order, which had sparked protests and chaos at U.S. and overseas airports on the weekend after it was issued.
-The two states argued that Trump’s ban violated constitutional protections against religious discrimination.
+Trump's Jan.
+27 order, the most divisive action of his young presidency, sparked protests and chaos at U.S. and overseas airports on the weekend after it was issued.
+It was challenged by the states of Washington and Minnesota, which argued it violated constitutional protections against religious discrimination.

+The Justice Department, which spoke for the administration at oral argument on Tuesday, said it was reviewing Thursday's decision and considering its options.

 Asked about Trump's tweet, Washington state Attorney General Bob Ferguson said: "We have seen him in court twice, and we're two for two."